mx1001/hardops_manual/docs/sstatus.md

 > After using step the icon turned blue.
 This indicated that we baked the bevels and now the modifier is idle until we perform a boolean operation.
 This can be confusing at first however this system is still being planned out and we plan to add more stypes in the future.

-> step was not present in the Q menu in the above example due to the order or operations.
+> step was not present in the <kbd>Q</kbd> menu in the above example due to the order or operations.
 I should have stepped the mesh then performed the boolean operation.
 Going into the operations menu for things is considered an overide but is necessary for certain situations.

 ## Boolshape

 This is a more obscure stype however this is applied to meshes that are used in boolean operations.

-When a mesh obtains this sstaus the Q menu for the item will have options for dealing with booleans that are still live.
+When a mesh obtains this sstaus the <kbd>Q</kbd> menu for the item will have options for dealing with booleans that are still live.

 Below is an example of using it.